JiunJung/pipelined-cpu/README.md

-# pipelined-cpu
+# pipelined mano machine

-- application of pipeline to mano-machine cpu.
+- application of 5 stage pipeline to mano-machine cpu.

 - This pipelined mano-machine has been improved it's processing speed 51.67% faster than single cycle mano-machine